spookycubehead-maker/Sonic-Mania-Decompilation-Spooky/README.md

-This is a modified version of RSDKv5(U) + Sonic Mania mainly for experimental purposes.
+This is a modified version of RSDKv5(U) + Sonic Mania, mainly for experimental purposes.
 I would highly recommend using the original decomp instead of this one, unless of course you love breaking things. :)

 I also updated the instuctions for building this fork of the decomp instead of the instructions for the original, for convience sakes.